knela96/Police-Station-Simulator/README.md

 - Containment Cell: Where the criminals are guarded until sent to jail.
 - Detective offices: Where the detectives do their investigation.
 - Interrogation Cell: Where the detectives interrogate the criminals.
+- Lineup Room: Criminals get line up while a citizen and a police watch.
 - Break room: Where the police relax and regain energy.

 - (Maybe) Nursery: Where the citizens and the criminals are healed.